nishanthrs/personal-website/README.md

 ## TODO
 * Include tags (and search by tags once you have enough posts)
-* Apply color styling to links and header text (blue/purple gradients)
+* Apply color styling to header text (blue/purple gradients)